 4. CROSSFIT LESSONS: DON’T ALWAYS GO ALL OUT

 Still I believe that sometimes you have to enter the Red Zone, because the mental toughness needs to be trained like a muscle.
 But this shouldn’t be the permanent approach.
 Especially if you are already sore or tired, giving 70 to 80% is still a lot.

 5. ACCEPT THAT THERE IS NOT SPACE FOR EVERYTHING

-Besides the pressure of going crazy on every training session, there’s another “problem” that comes with CrossFit: There is always a ton of stuff to do, and whenever you got a new skill, there’s the next already waiting to be mastered.
-Since the sport is relatively new and fast developing, that fact is faced even by Games athlete.
+Besides the pressure of going crazy on every training session, there’s another “problem” that comes with CrossFit: there is always a ton of stuff to do, and whenever you got a new skill, there’s the next already waiting to be mastered.

 It took me a while to realize and I used to put so much extra work in my routine that got me totally lost.
 There was a time I spent hours just on the Turkish get-up because I read it is good for shoulder stability.
 Then I’ve heard that CrossFit training causes upper body imbalances that can only be cured by a lot of rowing movements, so I did rows almost every day.